ChaudhariUtkarsh/ChaudhariUtkarsh-Project_FORESIGHT_Demand_Inventory_Intelligence/README.md

 This is appropriate for time-series forecasting because future observations must not be used to train earlier forecasts.

-The Zidio requirement explicitly states that rolling-origin cross-validation should be used instead of a random train/test split for time-series forecasting.

 ---

 # 12. WAPE Evaluation